jiegec/blog-source/docs/benchmark.md

    EXTRA_OPTIMIZE = -fopenmp -DSPEC_OPENMP
 fpspeed:
    #
    # 627.cam4 needs a big stack; the preENV will apply it to all
    # benchmarks in the set, as required by the rules.
    #
    preENV_OMP_STACKSIZE = 120M

 default=base:         # flags for all base
-%if %{native} eq "1"
+%if %{fast} eq "1"
-   OPTIMIZE       = -O3 -march=native
+   OPTIMIZE       = -Ofast
 %else
    OPTIMIZE       = -O3
+%endif
+%if %{native} eq "1"
+   OPTIMIZE       = -march=native
+%endif
+%if %{lto} eq "1"
+   OPTIMIZE       = -flto
 %endif
    # -std=c++13 required for https://www.spec.org/cpu2017/Docs/benchmarks/510.parest_r.html
    CXXOPTIMIZE    = -std=c++03